 Drive modes Your car has different drive modes to choose from, which are suited for different kinds of driving.
 Selecting a drive mode changes the driving dynamics and can sometimes affect what settings are available.
 Manual gear shifting Even though your car has an automatic gearbox, you can enable manual gear shifting by selecting gear B. One pedal drive This allows you to both brake and accelerate using only the accelerator pedal.
 One pedal drive is enabled by selecting gear B. Automatic creeping This allows you to drive at very low speeds without holding down the accelerator.
 You can enable or disable automatic creeping in settings.
 Launch feature Launch can be used when you need maximum acceleration from a standstill, such as when starting your car on a steep incline.
 Steering feel Adjusting the steering feel affects the steering wheel resistance and firmness.
-Electronic stability control ^[1] Your car has automatic stability control systems in place that can help to prevent skidding.
+Suspension feel The suspension feel affects the ride quality and can be adjusted in the centre display.
+Electronic stability control [1] Your car has automatic stability control systems in place that can help to prevent skidding.